The Greatness of God

 Genesis 1:26-27 tells us that we were created in God’s image, and Ephesians 2:10 (NLT) informs us, “For we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago.”
 In Psalm 139:14 (NKJV), the psalmist declared, “I will praise You, for I am fearfully and wonderfully made; Marvelous are Your works, And that my soul knows very well.”
 These wonderful truths reveal God’s meticulous and excellent handiwork in crafting our beings.
 Each of us is a unique reflection of His image, intricately designed with purpose and care.
 We can be assured that everything about us—our gifts, our experiences, our very essence—can be used for God’s glory and to serve His divine purpose.
 This understanding encourages us to embrace our identity in Christ and to recognize the significant role we play in our Heavenly Father’s plan.

-As we contemplate God’s masterful and magnanimous gift of life, it is essential to both acknowledge and understand that, in our current state, we are imperfect beings undergoing a process of being perfected in Jesus Christ, moment by moment.
-We were not born with minds and hearts already filled with the knowledge of God’s Word, nor did we emerge as fully mature adults.
-Just as Jesus Christ was born as a vulnerable baby, entirely dependent on his parents for care, we too began as infants, needing to grow, learn, and develop.
-This gradual process of growth and maturation is a fundamental part of God’s design for us, shaping us into the individuals He desires us to be.
+As we contemplate God’s masterful and generous gift of life, we must recognize that in our current state, we are imperfect beings in the process of being perfected in Jesus Christ, moment by moment.
+None of us entered this world with hearts and minds already filled with the knowledge of God’s Word, nor did we emerge as fully mature adults.
+Just as Jesus Christ was once a vulnerable baby, dependent on His parents for care, we too began as infants—growing, learning, and developing.
+This gradual process of growth and maturity is part of God’s design, shaping us into the people He intends us to become.

 2 Peter 3:9 (NLT) tells us, “The Lord isn’t really being slow about his promise, as some people think.
 No, he is being patient for your sake.
 He does not want anyone to be destroyed, but wants everyone to repent.”
 This verse shows God’s profound patience and His desire for all to turn to Him.
 God does not impose His Will upon us; instead, He grants us the freedom to choose how we will respond to His boundless goodness.
 He’s given us free will choice.
 Each of us has the power to decide whether we will embrace His love and live according to His Will or not.
 In His infinite patience, God awaits our response, hoping for our repentance and transformation.